DanielJohnston/techtest-honeycomb/README.md

 ## Development approach

 The spec lends itself to a TDD approach, with a structure that develops following OOP principles.
-Specifically, the two examples in the spec provide useful feature tests, which can drive the creation of unit tests and thence the actual code through a red-green-refactor cycle.
+Specifically, the two examples in the spec provide useful feature tests, which drove the creation of unit tests and thence the actual code through a red-green-refactor cycle.

-It's unlikely that git branches will be useful in this project, as there aren't multiple features being developed in parallel or by different coders, and there's no requirement to maintain a 'blessed' production version.
+Git branches weren't used in this project, as there weren't multiple features being developed in parallel or by different coders, and there's no requirement to maintain a 'blessed' production version.

-It's not helpful to assume the full structure at the start, so the initial tests and development will build out from a small number of classes, extracting further classes as they become justified by the complexity of the code.
-This will entail rewriting feature and unit tests each time a class is extracted.
-A proposed task list follows:
+It's not helpful to assume the full structure at the start, so the initial tests and development were built out from a small number of classes, extracting further classes as they became justified by the complexity of the code.
+The strategy pattern in particular required lots of rewriting of the test cases and code base, possibly due to premature extraction of classes.
+The order of development was:

 - [x] Write up approach and structure in README
 - [x] Set up the Gemfile and RSpec